russelljjarvis/russelljjarvis/README.md

 [![ORCID](https://img.shields.io/badge/ORCID-0000--0001--9813--3167-9745f5?style=flat-square.svg)](https://orcid.org/0000-0003-0281-2849)

 [![Code Portfolio](https://img.shields.io/badge/Personal_Site-green?style=flat-square.svg)](https://russelljjarvis.github.io/home/)

-Inspired by the idea from the book "Time Wise" paraphrased as "Humans are more complicated than code but machines have documentation and humans do not".
-You can see the full template [https://www.amantha.com/wp-content/uploads/2022/05/Operating-Model-v0_2.pdf](https://www.amantha.com/wp-content/uploads/2022/05/Operating-Model-v0_2.pdf)

-### How Should People Best Communicate With You?

-I am about to start experimenting with wearing foam based ear plugs at work to assist with filtering out sound.
-If I can't hear a polite bid for my attention, try gesturing in my peripheral vision.
-You can also get me with the default work messenger platform or email.

-### What do People Misunderstand About You (at Work)?

-* Some of my preferences most likely come across as idealistic, and because of this I will clarify how these preferences are practical relative to me below:

-TLDR I care more about achieving impact via GitHub, than my Google-scholar page.

-#### Journal Choices that Aid to Meet Publication Pressure:

-The most pressing issue is how experiences from other research positions continue to effect me now.
-I have been in a few research projects that crashed before publication and for this reason, I prefer research projects that aim for less traditional journals that can help scientists to be more efficient in any of the following ways:
- * Journals that are orientated towards the code effort and expect less word length: Journal of Open Source Software (JOSS).
- * Journals that support executable documents: Next Journal.
- * Journals that review pre-prints: ELife.
- * Open source code and data that I can take with me if I move between organisations.

-Traditional Journals that don't support anyone of the above innovations are less appealing for me to publish in.

-Finally, I prefer to start research projects that have a basis in alternatives to the Python programming language.
-The main language I choose as a non status quo language, but I just wanted a faster alternative to Python (development time/execution time).

-These preferences are very negotiable it is just useful to share these preferences for motivational reasons.

 ---

 You can find me on [![LinkedIn][2.2]][2] or checkout my [code portfolio](https://russelljjarvis.github.io/home/).
 If you can scroll midway down my portfolio you can see projects I am editing most recently.